 Another big advantage of the chainsaw is its performance.
 It can even compete with brand name saws.

 And… the catch?
 What can be said is that the quality of the saw chains is appropriate to the purchase price.
 This means that they are sufficient for hobby use.
-However, those who carry out longer and more intensive sawing work should invest in a more expensive and higher quality saw chain.
+However, those who carry out longer and more intensive sawing work should invest in a more expensive and higher quality saw chain, like this Stihl chainsaw.
 It also consumes a lot of fuel.
 Measured in terms of performance, however, even this is not a pro forma disadvantage.